 - it is realistic (you actually intend to do the things that you write down).

 Conducting a risk assessment for your group can seem like a big job, and it’s something people often find worrying.
-However, it doesn’t need to be complicated or difficult, and in most cases it is just a matter of common sense.
+However, it doesn’t need to be complicated or difficult.

 Remember, there is no point just having a risk assessment which goes in a drawer somewhere and never gets looked at.
 There is also no point in having one that says you won’t run any activities that might be hazardous, and then just ignoring it because it is too restrictive.